right-rudder/blitz/src/content/blog/flight-school-safety-how-blitz-aviation-keeps-students-confident-and-secure.md

 ## Your Next Step Toward Safe Flying

-Choosing a flight school is about more than location or cost—it’s about **trusting your safety to the right team**.
+Choosing a flight school is about more than location or cost, it’s about **trusting your safety to the right team**.
 At Blitz Aviation, our combination of FAA compliance, expert instructors, and a true culture of safety empowers you to train with confidence.

-We don’t just train pilots—we build aviators who carry a safety-first mindset into every cockpit for life.
+We don’t just train pilots, we build aviators who carry a safety-first mindset into every cockpit for life.

 ---